Dalian on the Park

 By 1942 these structures would be warehouses for Gimbel's Department Store.

 The inset shows the original Mount Vernon Mills at 24th and Hamilton Streets.

 William Woods' country estate, Woodlea, in Wayne, Pennsylvania, in 1902.

 It was sited very near the current Wayne Station stop on the Pennsylvania Railroad.
 The house was demolished and replaced by a nursing home.

 Photo of the northwest corner of 22nd and Pennsylvania Avenue in 1900: a beautiful avenue even with the horse droppings.

 The Fairmount Market functioned as the local Whole Foods from 1850 to the 1920's.
 Notice the nice stone and wrought iron fencing around the vents from the tunnel below Pennsylvania Avenue.
 Pequa Mills is the building in the right foreground.

 Shiny white new traffic island steering traffic northwest at 22nd Street in 1954.
-This island is still there, but the stonework around the tunnel venting grills are unfortunately lost.
+This island is still there, but the stonework around the tunnel venting grills is unfortunately lost.
 The buildings in the background, the former Pequa Mills/Gimbels, were torn down in 1958.